 Dale Fisher is Chief Executive of the Peter MacCallum Cancer Centre, Australia’s only public hospital solely dedicated to cancer treatment, research and education and home to Australia’s largest cancer research program.

-Dale is leading the relocation of Peter Mac’s East Melbourne site to its new home in Parkville in 2016, as part of the $1.1 billion VCCC Project.
+In 2016, Dale led the relocation of Peter Mac’s East Melbourne site to its new home in Parkville, as part of the $1.1 billion VCCC Project.
 Prior to joining Peter Mac, Dale was Chief Executive of The Royal Women’s Hospital for nine years.

 In recognition of her achievements in leadership and promoting excellence in women’s health to the Victorian community, Dale was inducted into the Victorian Honour Roll of Women in 2011 as part of the centenary celebrations for International Women’s Day.